karanjot21/android-ConfirmCredential/README.md

 to authenticate the user before they are trying to complete some actions.

-First you need to create a symmetric key in the Android Key Store using [KeyGenerator][1] which can be only be used after the user has authenticated after the user is authenticated with their device credentials and pass [KeyGenParameterSpec][2].
+First you need to create a symmetric key in the Android Key Store using [KeyGenerator][1] which can only be used after the user has authenticated with their device credentials and pass [KeyGenParameterSpec][2].

 By setting an integer value to the [KeyGenParameterSpec.Builder.setUserAuthenticationValidityDurationSeconds][3], you can consider the